ResonantSpiral/Star-Chaser/README.md

 A bite-size HTML5 clicker game.
 **Goal:** Tap or click drifting stars before they float out of view.
 Every star = +1 point.

 The game now scales crisply on high-DPI displays, tracks your best score locally, and plays a short beep after each successful click.
+Mobile screens spawn extra stars so the pace feels just as lively.

 Play now → https://resonantspiral.github.io/Star-Chaser/